Henrique-O-S/PRI/exams/guide.md

 ### Q5: What are the benefits of using ELT over ETL?
 - [x] **ELT** allows to load data into the destination first, and then transform it.
 This way, an engineer can extract the data, while the analyst can transform it.
-- [ ] **ETL** allows to load data into the destination first, and then transform it.
-This way, an engineer can extract the data, while the analyst can transform it.
 - [ ] **ELT** decouples responsabilities but it is not capable of handling large amounts of data, unlike **ETL**.

 ### Q6: What is the different between ELT and EtLT?